kickyourasss/ML-notes/Deep Learning.md

 In sigmoid function, in region①②，gradient is close to 0, in gradient descend, the parameters will be updated very slow (See [NNDL book page 81](https://nndl.github.io/nndl-book.pdf)).
 In ReLU function, the gradient for all >0 input is 1, the gradient is less likely to shrink to 0 in gradient descent.
 So gradient descend will work faster using ReLU.

-Cycle of developing a NN🔤
+Cycle of developing a NN

 <img src="https://user-images.githubusercontent.com/72336341/166120916-b037c437-96e8-4c73-9c6e-7ff206caaabb.png" width="200">